How to Become a Surgical Technologist in Maine

 - Eastern Maine Community College offers an Associate in Applied Science Degree in Surgical Technology, which will take about two years to complete.
-The program will give you a basic understanding of human physiology and surgical anatomy, help you make basic measurements for dosage and drug calculations, teach you to use appropriate aseptic techniques in surgery and more.
+This surgical technology program will give you a basic understanding of human physiology and surgical anatomy, help you make basic measurements for dosage and drug calculations, teach you to use appropriate aseptic techniques in surgery, and more.
 Tuition costs about $7,000 per year, and the school is located in Bangor, Maine.

-- Maine Medical Center has a school of surgical technology which prepares students for entry-level positions within the trade.
-The program is full-time, takes one year to complete and is divided into two six-month semesters.
+- Maine Medical Center has a school of surgical technology that prepares students for entry-level positions within the trade.
+The program is full-time, takes one year to complete, and is divided into two six-month semesters.
 Tuition costs about $3,750, and students have the option to use credits from this program toward an Associate of Applied Science Degree from Southern Maine Community College.

 - Southern Maine Community College requires surgical technology students to complete their first year of study at Maine Medical Center’s School of Surgical Technology.
-Students spend their second year refining their skills to maximize opportunities for employment.
+Students spend their second year refining their skills to maximize employment opportunities.
 The entire program can be completed in two years and will cost about $7,500 in total.
 Upon completion, students will be awarded an Associate in Applied Science Degree in Surgical Technology.